Trondheim Spektrum: Events

-Besides sports and concerts, the halls are regularly used for courses, seminars, congresses and trade fairs; for example, the fish farming fair Aqua Nor and the fishing fair Nor-Fishing.
+Besides sports and concerts, the halls are regularly used for courses, seminars, congresses, stand-up comedy and trade fairs; for example, the fish farming fair Aqua Nor and the fishing fair Nor-Fishing.
+It also hosts a wide variety of other events, only some of which are listed on Spektrum's own websites.

 Sport

-Trondheim Spektrum was meant to be one of the arenas where matches would be played in the preliminary rounds of the European Handball Championship in 2020 for both the men and women tournaments.
+Trondheim Spektrum was one of the arenas where matches were played in the preliminary rounds of the European Handball Championship in 2020 for men, and was planned to do the same for women.
 Previously, matches during the IHF World Women's Handball Championship have also been held here in both 1993 and 1999, and during the 2008 European Men's Handball Championship.
 It was a proposed venue for the 2025 World Men's Handball Championship, however in January 2024 negotiations with the city fell through due to financial reasons.

 Other sporting events to be held here include the Møbelringen Cup (in 2005 and 2009) and the 2016 Northern European Gymnastics Championships.

 On 22 October 2022, Trondheim Spektrum was the arena for the elite series match between Kolstad and Elverum, which had an audience record of 9,083 spectators where Kolstad won 26-24 over arch-rival Elverum.